 With PSLF, it is possible to get some of your federal loan indebtedness forgiven.
 In return for working at a non-profit hospital or clinic and making 120 qualified, monthly student loan payments, the federal government will give you tax-free loan forgiveness on certain Federal loans.

-If you use this special repayment program to make 120 monthly loan payments, while working at a non-profit organization, then the balance of any interest or principal that is still outstanding at the end of the 10 years, will be forgiven.
+If you use this special repayment program to make 120 monthly loan payments on Federal Direct loans, while working at a non-profit organization, then the balance of any interest or principal that is still outstanding at the end of the 10 years, will be forgiven.

 There are certain requirements to make this program work for you.
 Physicians and Dentists who want to do PSLF need to sign up for either Income Based Repayments (IBR), Pay as Your Earn (PAYE), or Revised Pay as Your Earn (REPAYE).
 IBR, PAYE, and REPAYE are federal repayment programs that keep your payments affordable during your training.
-While IBR is a good program, PAYE is less expensive, so if you qualify, PAYE should be your first choice.
+While IBR is a good program, PAYE is less expensive, so if you qualify, PAYE should likely be your first choice with a few rare exceptions.
 For a more detailed description check here.

 PSLF is very important to many physicians.
 It is less likely to work for dentists since few of our dental clients end up working for a not-for-profit.
 To illustrate what this means on a personal level, let me give you an example: I was working with a family medicine doctor recently who had $230,000 in student loans.
 His intention was to work in residency at a non-profit for three years and then go into practice, also working at a local non-profit once in practice.
 Repaying his loans in the old-fashioned way, this doctor would have paid more than $313,000 over ten years.
 But by choosing to use IBR, he would only pay $172,000, or even better, only $115,000 under PAYE.
 This decision will be saving him $141,000 through IBR and $198,000 with PAYE.
 Those are some significant savings!